VijayKagupati/VijayKagupati/README.md

 🚀 Passionate developer focusing on VR Development, currently working on a virtual aircraft experience.

-💡 I love exploring new technologies and leveraging them to solve real-world problems with my added passion towards entrepreneurship.
+💡 I love exploring new technologies and leveraging them to solve real-world problems with my added passion towards entrepreneurship!

 ## 🛠 Tech Stack